-- The first dose

-- The penultimate dose

-- The last dose.

-- Each study site/country to describe the country COVID-19 vaccination recommendations and schedule, including specific recommendations by age/at-risk groups, and policy regarding timings between doses of primary course and booster doses, as well as the timing of vaccine rollout.

-- Each study site to describe the COVID-19 vaccination variables they are collecting.
+- Each study site/country to describe the country COVID-19 vaccination recommendations and schedule, including specific recommendations by age/at-risk groups, and policy regarding timings between doses of primary course and booster doses, as well as the timing of vaccine roll-out. - Each study site/country to describe the COVID-19 vaccination variables they are collecting. - If no precise dates of vaccination collected, each study site/country to provide a variable allowing a patient to be defined as vaccinated or unvaccinated.